Shelly1986/portfolio/simplegui.md

 [sg.Text('Your Name: ',size=(20,1)),sg.InputText(key="-TEXT1-")]
 ```

-In the above line of code, we have the first element as 'Text' which will be visible as 'Your Name: ' on the front end, then we have the size as (20,1) which means this text element will have a width of 20 pixels and height of 1 pixel.
+In the above line of code, we have the first element as **'Text'** which will be visible as 'Your Name: ' on the front end, then we have the **size** as (20,1) which means this text element will have a width of 20 pixels and height of 1 pixel.
-In this row, we also have an Input Box which will receive the value of name from a user.
-This Input Box does not need a name because Input Boxes are usually blank but this element instead has a key '-TEXT1-' as a parameter.
+In this row, we also have an **Input Box** which will receive the value of name from a user.
+This Input Box does not need a name because Input Boxes are usually blank but this element instead has a *key '-TEXT1-'* as a parameter.
 We must understand here that we need a key for this element because we need to manipulate the value inside this input box later in our code and so we need a way to identify this value uniquely hence the concept of key.
 A key is a unique name to identify a value in an element.

 You will notice that all the elements whose values need to be extracted or manipulated in our code at a later stage have a unique key.
 Keys do not need to mandatorily have a format of '-KEY-' but this is the format in the Python documentation on PySimpleGUI hence I used the same format.

-## Step4 - Let us create our window
+## Step 4 - Let us create our window

 We have successfully designed the layout of our window but are we ready to hit the 'Run' button to see the window?
 Not yet.
-We need to initialize a variable which is an instance of the 'Window' method of PySimpleGUI package and it takes two parameters:
+We need to initialize a variable which is an instance of the **'Window'** method of PySimpleGUI package and it takes two parameters:

-1. Title - This will be the title of the window.
+1. **Title** - This will be the title of the window.
 Notice the 'Cake Order' title in the annotated picture above.
-2. Layout - The layout that we designed above is the second parameter.
+2. **Layout** - The layout that we designed above is the second parameter.

 ```{Python}
 window = sg.Window('Cake Order',layout)